-The Snead Family scholarship was created anonymously to honor the Snead Family.
-Charles Snead, a local accountant and his wife Jennifer, a local educator have committed their lives to the betterment of the Danville/ Pittsylvania County community.
-The annual award is to be used for tuition and/ or books using the following criteria:
+The Charles and Jennifer Snead Family Scholarship was created anonymously to honor the Snead Family.
+Charles Snead, a local accountant and his wife, Jennifer, a local educator, have committed their lives to the betterment of the Danville/ Pittsylvania County community.
+The annual award is to be used for tuition and/ or books with the following criteria:

-- First year or second year student enrolled in either the Accounting program (Associate of Applied Science) or the Associate of Arts and Science Degree Program - English Transfer Program. - 2.
-Student must have maintained in high school a GPA of 3.5 and/or at DCC maintained a GPA of 3.5. - 3.
-Student must demonstrate a financial need and is not eligible for Federal Aid. - Preference will be given to a student who has performed at least one year of community service either in a schoolsponsored or community-based activity. - 5.
-Preference will be given to a resident of Danville and Pittsylvania County communities.
+- First year or second year student enrolled in either the Accounting program (Associate of Applied Science) or the Associate of Arts and Science Degree Program - English Transfer Program. - Student must have maintained in high school a GPA of 3.5 and/or at DCC maintained a GPA of 3.5. - Student must demonstrate a financial need and is not eligible for Federal Aid - Preference will be given to a student who has performed at least one year of community service either in a school-sponsored or community-based activity. - Preference will be given to a resident of Danville and Pittsylvania County communities.